rickkky/typescript-algorithms/README.md

-# TypeScript Algorithms
+# TypeScript Data Structures and Algorithms

-Data structures and algorithms implemented by TypeScript.
-Inspired by [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms).
+This repository, inspired by [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms), contains examples of many popular data structures and algorithms implemented by TypeScript.

+**TIPS:** _Note that the main purpose of this project is learning and researching, not formal production._